Guildford: Anglican churches

 The Church of England churches in the town belong to the Guildford Deanery, part of the Diocese of Guildford.
 All six of the churches are listed, including two that are Grade I listed.

 St Mary's Church, on Quarry Street, is the oldest place of worship in the town.
 The tower is thought to have been built before the Norman Conquest and the transepts were constructed in c.
 1100.
 Many structural features have survived from the medieval period, although much of today's church dates from a restoration in 1882.
 The oldest part of Holy Trinity Church, at the east end of the High Street, is the Weston Chapel, which dates from c.
 1540.
-The original building is thought to have been constructed in the early medieval period, but it was rebuilt between 1749 and 1763.
+The original building is thought to have been constructed in the early medieval period, but it was rebuilt between 1749 and 1763 after the steeple collapsed and destroyed the majority of the building on 23 April 1740.
 The windows in the nave were altered by Henry Woodyer in 1869 and the transepts were added by Arthur Blomfield in 1888.
 The original St Nicolas Church, at the western end of the Town Bridge, is also thought to have been constructed in the early medieval period.
 The Loseley Chapel dates from the 15th century, but the rest of the building was rebuilt in the 1870 by the Gothic Revival architect, Samuel Sanders Teulon.

 The oldest parts of the Church of St John the Evangelist at Stoke-next-Guildford were built in the early 14th century.
 The tower was added in the 15th century and the north chapel in the 16th, when the north aisle was widened.
 The church includes stained glass designed by Dante Gabriel Rossetti and a monument by John Flaxman.
 Christ Church, in Waterden Road, was designed by Ewan Christian in 1868 in the 13th-century English Gothic style.
 The Church of St Saviour, in Woodbridge Road, was consecrated in 1899 and was built in the 14th-century Gothic style.